 The science is very clear: spinal maturity happens with age, whether a child is 18 months and 20 pounds or 18 months and 30 pounds – their spines are maturing at the same rate and similarly vulnerable to significant injury.

-So when can my child ride forward facing?
+When can my child ride forward facing?

 The minimum is age 2, however the ideal is as close to age 4 as possible.
 We would all be safer rear facing, but the physiological differences in a child lessen the older they get.
 By the fourth birthday, spinal ossification is far more mature than a toddler’s, and a child’s head is also much more proportionate to the rest of their body and better able to withstand the forces of a crash.
-For more about the science behind rear facing, check out our blog post: Why Rear Facing, the Science Junkie’s Guide.
+For more about the science behind rear facing, check out our article: Why Rear Facing, the Science Junkie’s Guide.

 Around here we like to say, “when you know better, you can do better,” so hopefully this guide has given answers to any concerns you may have about rear facing.
 Keep those Littles riding safely – rear facing as long as possible!